danjulio/tCam/readme.md

 ![Desktop Application](pictures/app_on_desktop.png)

 ### Android Application
-Connect, view and save images on an Android phone using the [Android App](https://play.google.com/store/apps/details?id=com.darcangel.tcamViewer) by [Jim Turner](https://darcangelsoftware.com/).
-The APK may also be downloaded from, and issues logged to the [repo](https://github.com/yaturner/tcamViewer).
+Connect, view and save images on an Android phone using the [Android App](https://play.google.com/store/apps/details?id=com.danjuliodesigns.tcamViewer) by Jim Turner.
+The source may be found at the [repo](https://github.com/yaturner/tcamViewer-DanJulio).

 ![Android App](pictures/android_app.png)